IdrisTheDragon/Trainissmo/README.md

 # Trainissmo

-Factories in trains.
+Factory in trains.

+## Suggested

+Use alongside Spiderissmo mod [https://github.com/Gerkiz/Spiderissmo] [https://mods.factorio.com/mod/Spiderissmo]

+## Credits

-Credit to Gerkiz orignal author of the code for the Comfy Mtn Fortress scenario map, [https://github.com/M3wM3w/ComfyFactorio/tree/master/modules/immersive_cargo_wagons] .
+Credit to Gerkiz the orignal author  as part of the Comfy Mtn Fortress scenario map, [https://github.com/M3wM3w/ComfyFactorio/tree/master/modules/immersive_cargo_wagons] .

-Extracted and packaged as a mod by IdrisTheDragon.
+Extracted and packaged as a mod by IdrisTheDragon for standalone useage.

-Would be very nice alongside the Spiderissmo mod [https://github.com/Gerkiz/Spiderissmo] [https://mods.factorio.com/mod/Spiderissmo]